tejas-2232/python-All-in-One/README.md

 * The result is ```1 + 2 * 3``` , which is the infix expression.
 * Inorder traversal is not that sufficient to generate an infix expression.

+### Building an expression Tree

+* In this part, we parse infix expression and build the corresponding expression Trees.
+For example, the expression ```(3 + 7) * 9 ``` yields one tree.

+* The parser we are writing will handle the expression that includes numbers, parentheses, and the operators + and *.
+We assume that the input string has already been tokenized into a python list(producing the list is the task given to you).